vmware-archive/hillview/README.md

 Hillview: a big data spreadsheet.
 Hillview is a cloud-based application for browsing large datasets.
 It is under active development.
 Currently the software is in pre-alpha version.
+For more information see the [Hillview user manual](docs/userManual.md).

 The hillview user interface executes in a browser.
 The browser can display multiple views of the data, as in the following screenshots.